upavadi/tng-wp-login/README.md

 ### If sumbmitted email is in WP or TNG  database, user is requested to Try Password Reset.
 =======
 ## Login
 ### Logging in to Wordpress with user name or user email
+### If login to Wordpress is successful, user is logged in to TNG

+# Profile
+### Just one field, 'tng_interest' is added by this plugin in 'wp_usermeta' table.
+This field is used in New Registration Submission.